shitian-taiger/relational-extraction/generation/README.md

 - Determination of General SUBJ/ROOT/OBJ structure `generate/dependency_parse/main.py`
 - Processing of common patterns within determined structured `generate/dependency_parse/evaluator.py`

+For a more comprehensive overview, refer to: https://taiger.atlassian.net/wiki/spaces/NLP/pages/704905231/OpenRE+Data+Generation

 #### Common parse structures
 The following represent common structures of parsed sentences, which can be classified into the following forms.
 (List is not non-exhaustive).